IQSS/dataverse/doc/sphinx-guides/source/api/search.rst

 type            string   Can be either "dataverse", "dataset", or "file".
 Multiple "type" parameters can be used to include multiple types (i.e. ``type=dataset&type=file``).
 If omitted, all types will be returned. sort            string   The sort field.
-Supported values include "name" and "date". order           string   The order in which to sort, either be "asc" or "desc". show_relevance  boolean  Whether or not to show details of which fields were matched by the query.
+Supported values include "name" and "date". order           string   The order in which to sort, either be "asc" or "desc". start           int      A cursor for paging through search results.
+See iteration example below. show_relevance  boolean  Whether or not to show details of which fields were matched by the query.
 False by default. show_facets     boolean  Whether or not to show facets that can be operated on by the "fq" parameter.
 False by default. fq              string   A filter query on the search term.
 Multiple "fq" parameters can be used.